frederic-mahe/mumu/README.md

 - dependencies are minimal:
   - a GNU/Linux 64-bit system,
   - `make` (version 4 or more recent),
-  - a recent GCC compiler (GCC 10 or more recent),
+  - a recent GCC compiler (GCC 10 or more recent, clang 17 or more recent),
   - GNU tools for testing

 - run (see `mumu --help` and `man mumu` for details):

 ```sh
 mumu \
     --otu_table OTU.table \